 Definition

 Therapeutic abortion is the ending of a pregnancy on purpose.
 A medical abortion is done by taking medicine.
-This procedure is done in early pregnancy.
-It can be done up to 8 weeks.
+This procedure can be done up to 8 weeks of pregnancy.

 This process is not the same as emergency contraception.
 An abortion ends a pregnancy that has started.
 Emergency contraception helps prevent pregnancy.